History and Politics at Cambridge

 It’s possible to change from History and Politics after Part IA (Year 1) or Part IB (Year 2) to History or to Human, Social, and Political Sciences.
 In some cases, it may be possible to change to other courses (providing any subject pre-requisites and other conditions are met).

-Students on other courses may be able to change to take up History and Politics from Part IB (it’s not normally possible to transfer to History and Politics just for Part II).
+Students on other courses may be able to change to take up History and Politics from Part II (it’s not normally possible to transfer to History and Politics at Part IB).

 If you think you may wish to change course, it’s best to discuss this with the College you intend to apply to before submitting your application.